lay295/TwitchDownloader/TwitchDownloaderCLI/README.md

 File the program will output to.

 **-q / --quality**
-The quality the program will attempt to download, for example "1080p60", if not found will download highest quality video.
+The quality that the program will attempt to download, for example "1080p60".
+If not found, the highest quality video will be downloaded.

 **--bandwidth**
 (Default: `-1`) The maximum bandwidth the clip downloader is allowed to use in kibibytes per second (KiB/s), or `-1` for no maximum.